Mariam's Tomb, India - Things to Do in Mariam's Tomb

 Top Things to Do in Mariam's Tomb

-Booking Tip: Entry fees are typically around ₹25 for Indians and ₹300 for foreign tourists.
-Visit early morning (8-10 AM) or late afternoon (4-6 PM) for the best lighting and fewer crowds.
-No advance booking required.
+Booking Tip: Entry costs around ₹25 for Indians and ₹300 for foreigners.
+Best visited early morning (8-10 AM) or late afternoon (4-6 PM) to avoid harsh sunlight.
+No advance booking needed - just show up at the entrance.

 Getting There